 That is a lot of work and it will take time and money to implement properly.
 There is the cost of chemicals and cleaning equipment, time spent researching and training staff on proper use, and safety protocols.
 And, of course, the time your staff will spend doing the actual cleaning and disinfecting – time they will not be spending doing the work you pay them to do.

 If you do not have robust cleaning and disinfecting protocols already in place, starting from scratch may not be a viable option.
 You may find it more efficient and less costly to hire a reputable commercial cleaning company that has the equipment and know-how to hit the ground running.

-Qualified commercial cleaning companies already have the trained staff, the proper procedures and protocols, and the right tools and chemicals, and the knowledge and experience to clean and disinfect your facility effectively.
+Qualified commercial cleaning companies already have the trained staff, the proper procedures and protocols, the right tools and chemicals, and the knowledge and experience to clean and disinfect your facility effectively.
 All this adds up to reduced costs for you, faster time to implementation, improved employee productivity, and favorable public perception for your business.

 The new normal demands that business owners and facility managers make cleaning and disinfecting an integral part of the customer service offerings.
 Customers, business partners, and staff now consider health and safety a top priority and it is your job to make them feel safe.
 This shift in public perception is not likely to go away anytime soon and the sooner you put a rigorous cleaning and disinfecting program in place, the better.